airslice/czml-writer-wiki/CesiumLanguageConverter-Help.md

 	* Specify the output file name.
 Defaults to the  input file name, with extension changed to czml.

 * `-t, --type=VALUE`
 	* Specify the type of input file.
 By default it will be inferred from the extension of the input file.
-Valid options: KML, WebGLGlobeJSON.
+Valid options: WebGLGlobeJSON.

 * `--pretty`
 	* Produce pretty-printed output, which is more easily readable, but produces larger files.